Urbis

-Urbis was an exhibition and museum in Manchester, England, designed by Ian Simpson.
-The building opened in June 2002 as part of the redevelopment of Exchange Square known as the Millennium Quarter.
-Urbis was commissioned as a 'Museum of the City' but visitor numbers were lower than expected and a switch was made in 2005-6 to presenting changing exhibitions on popular-culture alongside talks, gigs and special events.
-Urbis was closed in 2010, after the opportunity arose for Manchester to host the National Football Museum.
-In 2012, the building re-opened after a complete re-fit as the permanent National Football Museum.
+Urbis is a building in Manchester, England, designed by Ian Simpson, which opened in 2002 as part of the redevelopment of Exchange Square.
+Originally a Museum of the City, a switch was made in 2005-06 to presenting exhibitions on popular culture alongside talks, gigs and special events.
+Urbis closed in 2010, reopening in 2012 as the National Football Museum.